Kyuu-Ji/htb-write-up/beep/write-up-beep.md

 ARI_ADMIN_PASSWORD=jEhdIekWmdjE
 ```

-With a _Local File Inclusion_ we can search for an file on the server like /etc/passwd to see the users on the server.
+With a _Local File Inclusion_ we can search for any file on the server like /etc/passwd to see the users on the server.
 The interesting users on this box are:
 - root
 - mysql
 - cyrus